-- B. Supplemental Questions are short-answer essay questions that help fill in the gaps in the APR.
+- A. Annual Performance Reports (APR) are generated automatically from the data that each project enters into the Homeless Management Information System (HMIS) database during the course of the year.
+For example, an APR would include statistical data on the percent of clients in each project who have increased their income, who have obtained permanent housing, and who have obtained health insurance.
+Projects that primarily serve survivors of domestic violence will generate their APRs using data from a comparable, non-HMIS database. - B. Supplemental Questions are short-answer essay questions that help fill in the gaps in the APR.
 Supplemental Questions allow applicants to describe their successes in their own words, and provide explanations for the objective project performance data contained in the APR.
 For example, a Supplemental Question might ask a provider to talk about what kinds of supportive services they offer, or about how they respond to the needs of challenging clients. - C. The eSNAPS Application is a federal application form that HUD requires all projects to complete in order to apply for HUD funding.
 Some of the information in the eSNAPS application may be considered and reviewed by the Panel.
 For example, the Panel might look at the number of beds listed in your eSNAPS application to help evaluate your budget.
 The Panel is not required to read any particular project's eSNAPS application, but they may choose to do so. - D. Other Attachments, such as a budget, a job description, or a copy of one of a program's policies, may be requested by the instructions for an application or by the Review and Rank Panel.
 Any attachments submitted during the Review and Rank process become part of a project's application.
 The Panel is not required to read any particular project's attachments (except for threshold factors), but they may choose to do so. - E. Oral Interviews may be conducted by telephone at the Review and Rank Panel's discretion if they have questions that they want to ask about a particular project.
 Your agency should make sure that at least one knowledgeable staff person is available to answer questions from the Panel from 9 am through 5 pm on the day of Review and Rank.
 (If your agency has more than one knowledgeable staff person, you may provide the Panel with up to three phone numbers, and divide up coverage so that each staff person is covering the phone for a different part of the day.)
 If the Panel calls your agency and a knowledgeable staff person is not available, then you may be bound by your written answers, even if these answers do not make sense or do not fully reflect your agency's achievements.
-The Review and Rank Panel is not required to interview any particular agency or program. - E.F.
-Community Input may be gathered from all applicable sources, including but not limited to the Coordinated Entry System, the HMIS Lead, the Collaborative Applicant, official monitoring reports, HUD CoC Spend Reports, CoC Committee Reports, and any tools or trackers that have been approved for official use within the Continuum of Care.
+The Review and Rank Panel is not required to interview any particular agency or program. - F. Community Input may be gathered from all applicable sources, including but not limited to the Coordinated Entry System, the HMIS Lead, the Collaborative Applicant, official monitoring reports, HUD CoC Spend Reports, CoC Committee Reports, and any tools or trackers that have been approved for official use within the Continuum of Care.
 The Review and Rank Panel may optionally choose to collect and/or rely on any of these types of data.